pendulum-project/ntpd-rs/CONFIGURATION.md

 #### Standard

-A vanilly direct NTP peer connection.
+A vanilla direct NTP peer connection.
 This mode is the default.
 Standard peers can be configured in two ways:

 ```
 # As a simple list (pool servers from ntppool.org)